vernisaz/snap-url/README.md

 execution in an information and direct or indirect accessing other URLs from it without a user consent.

 ## Dependencies
 The Rust code has one dependency [simweb](https://github.com/vernisaz/simweb).
-It was tested only with TJWS CGI extension
+It was tested only with TJWS CGI extension, however there is a big chance it will work with any CGI capable Web Server.